magento/merchdocs/src/cms/page-builder-media-banner.md

 ## Advanced

-1. Choose the the **Alignment** to control the horizontal positioning of content containers that are added to the banner.
+1. Choose an **Alignment** to control the horizontal positioning of content containers that are added to the banner.

    |Default|Applies the alignment default setting that is specified in the style sheet of the current theme.
    |Left|Aligns the content containers along the left border of the banner container, with allowance for any padding that is specified.